-Skin-to-skin contact is a key part of the Unicef UK Baby Friendly Initiative standards.
-It helps the baby to adjust to life outside the womb and is highly important for supporting mothers to initiate breastfeeding and to develop a close, loving relationship with their baby.
+Skin-to-skin contact is a key part of the UNICEF UK Baby Friendly Initiative standards.
+It helps the baby to adjust to life outside the womb and supports mothers to initiate breastfeeding and develop close, loving relationships with their baby.

 What is skin-to-skin contact?

-Skin-to-skin contact is usually referred to as the practice where a baby is dried and laid directly on their mother’s bare chest after birth, both of them covered in a warm blanket and left for at least an hour or until after the first feed.
-Skin-to-skin contact can also take place any time a baby needs comforting or calming and to help boost a mother’s milk supply.
-Skin-to-skin contact is also vital in neonatal units, where it is often known as ‘kangaroo care’, helping parents to bond with their baby, as well as supporting better physical and developmental outcomes for the baby.
+Skin-to-skin contact is usually referred to as the practice where a baby is dried and laid directly on the mother’s bare chest after birth, both of them covered in a warm blanket and left for at least an hour or until after the first feed.
+Skin-to-skin contact can also take place any time a baby needs comforting or calming and can help boost a mother’s milk supply.
+Skin-to-skin contact is also vital in neonatal units, where it is often known as ‘kangaroo care’.
+Here, it helps parents bond with their baby and supports better physical and developmental outcomes for the baby.

 Why is skin-to-skin contact important?

-There is a growing body of evidence that skin-to-skin contact after the birth helps babies and their mothers in many ways.
+There is a growing body of evidence that skin-to-skin contact after the birth helps babies and their mothers.
+The practice:

-Additional benefits for babies in the neonatal unit
+Skin-to-skin contact also provides benefits for babies in the neonatal unit, in that it:

-- If the mother expresses following a period of skin-to-skin contact, her milk volume will improve and the milk expressed will contain the most up-to-date antibodies
+- improves milk volume if the mother expresses following a period of skin-to-skin contact, with the expressed milk containing the most up-to-date antibodies.

 What happens during skin-to-skin contact?